IHE/ITI.BasicAudit/input/pagecontent/content.md

 There is some other information that may be available:

 - Who is the custodian of the data (the official organization responsible), and
-- Who authorized the release such as a guardian or relative (authorizing agent)?
+- Who authorized the release such as a guardian or relative (authorizing agent)

 The following is the layout of the Disclosure audit event.
 This pattern will be extended and modified by applications when appropriate.